Posted At: Oct 12, 2023 - 47 Views

-Widget Testing: Testing UI Components and Interactions
+Widget Testing: Ensuring UI Components and Interactions

 Configuring Test Dependencies and Libraries

-Writing Testable Code: Best Practices for Testability Writing Effective Unit Tests in Flutter
+Writing Testable Code: Best Practices for Testability

-- Single Responsibility Principle: This principle is nothing complex; it just means you should give only one task to a single function or class to make it easier to test them in isolation.
+Single Responsibility Principle:Assign a single task to each function or class, making it easier to test them in isolation.

-- Avoid Global State: Try to completely remove or reduce the use of global state in your code, as it can make the job of testing hard and make dependencies difficult to gain control over during tests.
+Avoid Global State:Minimize or eliminate the use of global state in your code, as it can complicate testing and hinder control over dependencies during tests.

-- Write Modular and Decoupled Code:Keep your code in small pieces, loosely coupled, as it helps to achieve changes in one module that don’t affect other modules.
+Write Modular and Decoupled Code:Keep your code in small, loosely coupled modules to facilitate changes in one module without affecting others.

 Writing Effective Unit Tests in Flutter